vdaas/vald/docs/tutorial/get-started.md

     Vald will run on Cloud Service such as GKE, AWS.
     In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy Kubernetes tools to use.

-1. Apply kubenetes metrics server
+1. Apply Kubernetes metrics server

     After creating your Kubernetes cluster, let's apply Kubernetes metrics server.